-Bill is a partner at QED Investors, a leading boutique FinTech Venture Capital firm.
-Bill is responsible for investments in Latin America, as well as the Wealth Management space within the US.
+Bill is a partner at QED Investors, a leading boutique FinTech Venture Capital firm. (www.qedinvestors.com) Bill leads our International investments, focusing on Latin America and the UK.
 Prior to joining QED in 2014, Bill spent nearly 20 years as an executive at Capital One.
 Prominent roles included: Head of Subprime credit cards, Deputy Chief Credit Officer, EVP of Co-Brand and Private Label Cards & President of Capital One International.

 Head of Marketing and Alliances, VeriTran

 Christian Castello is Director of Alliances & Marketing at Veritran, a pioneer in omnibus digital banking and payment platform solutions.
 He has more than 20 years of experience in Sales, Sales Consultancy, Technology Consultancy and Marketing, Applications and Software as a Service in multinational technology companies in Latin America in multi-cultural environments such as Oracle and SAP.
 Christian is an Information Systems Engineer from the Universidad Tecnológica Nacional, Facultad Regional Buenos Aires.
 He also completed an Executive Program in Digital Marketing and a Postgraduate Degree in Marketing, both at the Universidad Católica Argentina.

 Program Director, Startupbootcamp Scale FinTech Mexico City